PrestaShop/docs/src/content/1.7/development/components/console/_index.md

 # The Console component

-This sections aims to become the source of console commands :
+PrestaShop uses the [Symfony Console](https://symfony.com/doc/current/components/console.html) component and provides its own set of commands.

 {{% children %}}